52454D434F/morce.codes-HUGO/content/posts/photo-organizer-project.md

 ### Date Extraction Methods

 #### EXIF Metadata (Images)
+The application uses a sophisticated multi-level approach to extract date information from EXIF metadata:

+1. **Top-Level Tags**: First attempts to read `DateTimeOriginal` (tag 306) from top-level EXIF tags
+2. **Nested EXIF Data (ExifIFD)**: If not found at top level, checks nested EXIF data:
+   - Accesses ExifIFD (tag 34665 / 0x8769) using Pillow's `get_ifd()` method (Pillow 8.0+)
-- Reads `DateTimeOriginal` tag from image EXIF data
+   - Reads `DateTimeOriginal` (tag 0x9003 / 36867) from within the ExifIFD
+   - Falls back to `DateTimeDigitized` (tag 0x9004) if `DateTimeOriginal` is unavailable
+   - Alternative access methods for compatibility with different EXIF structures
-- Supports both modern `getexif()` and legacy `_getexif()` Pillow methods
+3. **Legacy Support**: Supports both modern `getexif()` and legacy `_getexif()` Pillow methods for compatibility
-- Format: `YYYY:MM:DD HH:MM:SS` (no milliseconds in EXIF standard)
+4. **Format**: EXIF date format is `YYYY:MM:DD HH:MM:SS` (no milliseconds in EXIF standard)
-- Preserves sub-second precision from file timestamps when EXIF is unavailable
+5. **Sub-Second Precision**: Preserves sub-second precision from file timestamps when EXIF is unavailable

+This multi-level approach ensures maximum compatibility with different camera models and image processing software, as many modern cameras store date information in nested EXIF structures (ExifIFD) rather than top-level tags.
+The application automatically handles both storage methods, ensuring accurate date extraction regardless of how the camera or software stores the metadata.

 #### Video Metadata
 - For MP4/M4V files: Reads creation date from MP4 metadata tags (`©day` or `\xa9day`)